Shortcut: IDE Switching

 When I want to give a new IDE a real-world trial, I change the command from the IDE in muscle memory to the new one.
 This eliminates any hesitation or decision about which IDE to open.

-If I'm trying out Nova, typing a
+If I’m trying out Visual Studio Code, typing s